CY83R-3X71NC710N/Secure-SSH-Server/README.md

-Blacklist IP after many failed attempts for 1 hour Restrict SSH server within wifi network don't echo password to terminal to avoid password in history
+Blacklist IP after many failed attempts for 1 hour Restrict SSH server within wifi network don't echo password to terminal to avoid password in history add a persistant folder between two users so you can keep what happens in ssh session

 # How To Use?
 Make the script executable and run the script, then use a desired ssh client like termius or prompt 2.